dhhdy/TCDNet/README.md

 * torch>=2.0.0, python==3.9

 # Pretrained
-the pretrained weight of the dual-branch extractor can be found here
+The pretrained weight of the dual-branch extractor can be found here

 EVA-02: https://github.com/baaivision/EVA/tree/master/EVA-02/asuka